 The Handbook of Latin American Studies is a bibliography on Latin America consisting of works selected and annotated by scholars and edited by the Hispanic Division of the Library of Congress.
-Each year approximately 130 scholars from around the world choose 5,000 works for inclusion alternating between the social sciences and the humanities.
+Each year scholars from around the world choose thousands of works for inclusion alternating between the social sciences and the humanities.

 The HLSI identifies sermons contained in books owned by the Hekman Library.
-Find sermon citations based on scripture passage, author, title, keyword, or subject and then use the call number to locate
+Find sermon citations based on scripture passage, author, title, keyword, or subject and then use the call number to locate the book on shelf.

 The standard source for statistical data on U. S. History, with data sets on topics ranging from migration and health to crime and the Confederate States of America.
 Includes essays placing the data in historical context.